 Going Digital with My Pre-Tests

 I also think that Forms are pretty easy and fun to create.
-And you can re-use them the following year with just the click of a button!
+And so easy to re-use them the following year with just the click of a button!
 No wasting paper and time at the copier!

-Another small bonus of going digital with your pre-tests is that it will help familiarize your students with the online testing environment.
+Another small bonus of going digital with pre-tests is that it helps familiarize students with the online testing environment.
 That’s key if your district or state uses computerized tests.
 You can include some questions that get them using TEI skills, too.

 Using the Information from Digital Pre-Assessments

-I don’t believe in assessment just for the sake of it.
-If I’m going to assess my students, I want to use that data.
-So for me, a huge benefit of using digital pre-assessments is that it’s easy to analyze the data.
-With Google Forms, you can collect students’ responses in a spreadsheet.
-They make it super easy to see trends across the whole class and identify strengths and gaps for individual students.
+Another huge benefit of using digital pre-assessments is that it’s easy to analyze the data.
+Google Forms collects students’ responses in a spreadsheet, so it’s easy to see trends across the whole class and identify strengths and gaps for individual students.
 (Plus, there are pretty graphs.)

 Taking a look at the data is really informative, and sometimes, really surprising.
 Knowing that your whole class struggles with place value, for example, is huge to know before you can dive in to teaching operations.
 Or maybe a handful of students already know their multiplication facts.
 Now, you know that they need more challenging activities while other students are practicing 6 x 7.